Correct-Syntax/ui-style-lang/docs/source/api.rst

 Python API
 ==========

 The "HTML equivelent" in UI Style Lang is the Python method API.
-The HTML + CSS feel is most pronounced in the ``UIStylePDC`` drawing API.
+The HTML + CSS feel is most pronounced in the ``UIStylePDC`` Drawing API.

 Drawing API
 ^^^^^^^^^^^